10complicando/10complicando/README.md

 ### Olá galera!
-Em preve o nosso primeiro projeto será criado. 👋
+Em breve o nosso primeiro projeto será criado. 👋

 <!--
 **10complicando/10complicando** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.